anaef/lua-linear/doc/Program.md

 ## `linear.rank (values, q)`

 Returns the normalized rank of value `q` within the specified values.
-If `q` is a list of values, the function returns a list of the normalized ranks of the requested values.
+If `q` is a list of values, the function returns a list of normalized ranks of the respective values.
 The normalized ranks satisfy $0 \le r \le 1$.

 The function creates a temporary, sorted copy of the values, and then uses linear interpolation to calculate the normalized ranks.